j13k/yaml-lint/README.md

 :information_source: Note that only _single files_ or standard input are supported in the current stable release, 1.1.3.

-:loudspeaker: Experimental support for multiple files is available in `dev-master`.
+:loudspeaker: Experimental support for multiple files is available in `1.1.x-dev`.

 ## Install